jeffreyalie/local-workflows-ansible-roles-modules/README.md

 s3://terraform-state/state/<environment>/<vm_name>/terraform.tfstate
 ```

 Each VM gets its own isolated state file.
+The S3 backend is declared empty in `backend.tf` and fully configured at `terraform init` time via `-backend-config` flags in the workflow.

 ### cloud-init

-The `cloud-init/user-data.yaml` template is rendered by Terraform's `templatefile()`.
+The `cloud-init/user-data.yaml` template lives inside the `lxd-vm` module and is rendered by Terraform's `templatefile()`.
 It:
 - Sets hostname to the full instance name
 - Configures DHCP on `enp5s0` via netplan
 - Creates an `ansible` user with SSH key auth and passwordless sudo